- Have you been the target of a racist, homophobic or other identity based prejudice/hate incident?

-Complaints should be made directly to the organisation using their complaints procedure (or grievance procedure for members of staff).
+Complaints should be made directly to the organisation using their procedures.

 Here’s what to do…

-- Discrimination by Devon County Council staff/services, councillors or service users
+- Discrimination/harassment by Devon County Council staff/services, councillors or service users

 If you are a service user or member of the public and experience discrimination by a Devon County Council service/member of staff you can make a formal complaint using the Council’s Complaints (Feedback) Process.
 This includes services that the County Council commissions or runs in partnership with other organisations.